jbhopkins/bioxtasraw/docs/source/tutorial/s2_multiseries.rst

 need to be processed together, either averaged or subtracted.
-A simple example is if an IEC-SAXS experiment is done and background subtraction is done by measuring a blank injection in the same gradient and doing a point by point subtraction of the series with sample and the series without sample.
+A simple example is if an IEC-SAXS experiment is done and background subtraction is done by measuring a blank injection in the same gradient and doing a point by point subtraction of the series with sample and the blank series.
 A more complicated example would be how time-resolved SAXS data is collected at the BioCAT beamline, where multiple sequential scans along a microfluidic mixer are collected for a single injection and some of the scans are used for buffer subtraction while others contain scattering from the sample.

-The multi-series analysis tool in RAW provides a robust mechanism for loading in multiple series at once, carrying out point-by-point averaging and subtraction across series.
+The multi-series analysis tool in RAW provides a robust mechanism for loading in multiple series at once and carrying out point-by-point averaging and subtraction across series.
 Once a subtracted series is created, you can then carry out further data refinement including truncating and binning q ranges, averaging together multiple points in a series to improve signal to noise,